ms/buildtogether.tech/src/process/index.md

 :   The eleven tests whose failure was your fault now pass, so you create a pull
     request with your fixes for one of your teammates to review.
-You mention the issues they wrote in the commit message so that GitHub automatically links the code to the issues and vice versa---it only takes a second to type in this information, and it makes it much easier for your teammates to keep track of what you've done.
+You mention the issues they wrote in the commit message so that GitHub automatically links the code to the issues and vice versa—it only takes a second to type in this information, and it makes it much easier for your teammates to keep track of what you've done.
 You then take a five-minute break to check email; when you're done, you close your mail client again because you've